cssidy/decoy-mail/README.md

 ### Get involved

-If you would like to get involved, be it design or development, please contact me, Cassidy.
+If you would like to get involved, please contact me, Cassidy.